Key precept: Humans are not action figures – the results of our actions reverberate through our world.

 “…what must I do to be saved?
 And they said, Believe on Yahweh’s Savior / the Lord Jesus Christ, and thou shalt be saved, and thy house.
 And they spake unto him the word of the Lord, and to all that were in his house.”
 (Acts 16:30-32)

-Yeshua’s death on our behalf allows our sins to be remitted, i.e. legally pardoned.
+Yeshua’s death on behalf of humanity allows our sins to be remitted, i.e. legally pardoned.
 His resurrection proves that God was satisfied with the death sentence, and it no longer applies to those who identify with Yahweh’s Savior / Yeshua / Jesus as their sacrifice for sin.

 To summarize what we’ve discovered so far: